-Evergy achieved significant improvements in environmental, social, and governance ("ESG") efforts under the leadership and guidance of the Board and management.
+Evergy has achieved significant improvements in environmental, social, and governance ("ESG") efforts under the leadership and guidance of the Board and management.
 On its investor relations website, investors.evergy.com, Evergy provides quantitative and qualitative data regarding various ESG matters, including information related to emissions, waste, and water.
 The contents of the investor relations website, including reports and documents contained therein, are not incorporated into this filing.
 ESG highlights include:

 Emissions Reductions and Environmental Leadership.
-In 2022, Evergy achieved reductions of CO2 emissions by 44%, and sulfur dioxide and nitrogen oxide emissions by 98% and 88%, respectively, compared to 2005 baseline numbers.
-Beyond these achieved reductions, Evergy has a goal to achieve net-zero CO2 emissions by 2045 with an interim goal of a 70% reduction of CO2 emissions from 2005 levels by 2030.
-The trajectory and timing of reaching our net-zero goals is dependent on many external factors, including enabling technology developments, the reliability of the power grid, availability of transmission capacity, supportive energy policies and regulations, and other factors.
-These external factors are outside of Evergy's control, and without these enabling factors we cannot be confident in achieving Evergy's long-term CO2 emissions reduction goal.
+In 2023, Evergy achieved reductions of CO2 emissions from owned generation by 53%, and sulfur dioxide (SO2) and nitrogen oxide emissions by 98% and 90%, respectively, compared to 2005 baseline numbers.
+Beyond these achieved reductions, Evergy has a goal to achieve net-zero CO{2e} emissions, for scope 1 and 2, by 2045 with an interim goal of a 70% reduction of owned generation CO2 emissions from 2005 levels by 2030 through the responsible transition of Evergy's generation fleet.
+Achieving these emission reductions is expected to be dependent on many external factors, including enabling technology developments, the reliability of the